The first thing one needs to remember is that weight loss is unique to every person.

 beverages but one needs to remember that a low-carb 5% vol. beer is still 5% toxic.

 Alcohol is also really good at draining motivation, lowering inhibitions, impairing driving

 So we leave drinking up to you.
 Consider the Eleventh Commandment our

 "drinking disclaimer".
 You’re a grown-up and how much booze you choose to drink is up

-For more advice and tips from our online support system on becoming the best you, sign up for the free week of our Beginner Banting Online Program today!
+For more advice and tips from our online support system on becoming the best you, sign up to the Online Program today!